shawwn/noh/README.md

 ### Building NoH on Windows

 Coming soon.
 Building on Windows should be roughly similar to the MacOS steps below, but you'll need to install Visual Studio and a few other things that I'll need to document.

-As of a few weeks ago, the engine was building and running fine, and (thanks to vcpkg) it felt more or less effortless to set up.
-But I suspect I've broken the CMakeLists.txt since then, and it's just one of those chores that you push off as long as possible because you're thinking about more interesting things.
-Like how to hook up V8 to the engine, or what the custom games API should look like.

-Writing that paragraph actually annoyed me enough that I might just fix the Windows build sooner than later, just for the satisfaction of being able to cut this from the README.
-But for now, if you're a Windows user, welcome to what all of us MacOS gamers feel every single time we see "Not supported" on the Steam page of a new game we're excited about.

-If you become a gamedev, remember this feeling of frustration.
-There's no commercial incentive to support MacOS (it's <2% of the market) so you'll need to do it out of principle, not reward.
-But the best devs I've worked with operate on 90% principle and 10% reward – which ironically tends to yield 90% of the rewards over the long term.

-You could try to build it yourself, and if you fix it, submit a pull request.
-But that seems about as likely as Jesus himself coming down from heaven to assist me in my years-long quest.
-(Streaming on Twitch and seeing 0 viewers after [an hour of hacking](https://www.twitch.tv/videos/1808525535) was a nice reminder that the "lone" in "lone wolf gamedev" is especially accurate.)

-I'm not doing this for popularity, or for support.
-I'm doing this because I can't not.
-I'm not sure why.
-And for better or for worse, I work on MacOS, so that's the only pipeline guaranteed to work right now.

 ### Building NoH on MacOS